jdeboi/Pomona/Day 1/README.md

 **Project 1**: Build a teeth brushing timer.

 1. Start by programming the blinking LED alarm.
-2. When 2 minutes has passed, set off the alarm.
+2. When 2 minutes have passed, set off the alarm.
 3. If a button is pressed, reset the alarm.
 4. Add an RGB LED.
 5. As the 2 minute mark approaches, change the LED color (a gradient from red to green).